basarat/typescript-book/docs/compiler/ast-trivia.md

 * The first token in the source file gets all the initial trivia.
 * The last sequence of trivia in the file is tacked onto the end-of-file token, which otherwise has zero width.

-The first token in the source file gets all the initial trivia, and the last sequence of trivia in the file is tacked onto the end-of-file token, which otherwise has zero width.

 #### Trivia APIs
 For most basic uses, comments are the "interesting" trivia.
 The comments that belong to a Node can be fetched through the following functions: